bgadrian/fastfaker/README.md

 ### Library Features
 - Every function has an example and a benchmark,
 [see benchmarks](https://github.com/bgadrian/fastfaker/blob/master/BENCHMARKS.md)
-- Zero dependencies (no vendor, dep or modules required)
+- Zero dependencies (no external calls, no vendor, dep or modules required)
 - Randomizes user defined structs
-- Numerous functions for regular use
+- Over 100 functions for regular use
 - Extensible
 - Concurrent safe
 - Go 1.x compatibility
 - Performance
 - Idiomatic Go
+- predefined popular structures (Address, Person ...)

 ### 130+ Functions!!!
 If there is something that is generic enough missing from this package [let me know!](./CONTRIBUTING.md)